About The Florence Nightingale Museum

 It was at the Selimiye Barracks, then known as the Scutari Barracks, that the English nurse Florence Nightingale achieved fame as a pioneer of the medical profession and earned her nickname as the “Lady of the Lamp”.

 At its peak, the Selimiye Barracks had 5,000 patients.
 Nightingale discerned that the dire conditions at the hospital were responsible for a great number of them dying needlessly and successfully petitioned for vast improvements.
+Her experiences at Scutari led her to become a champion for the importance of sanitary living conditions back home after the war, and she worked tirelessly in order to prevent deaths at home as well as abroad.

 Whilst small, the Florence Nightingale Museum does give an insight into the woman who transformed the living conditions and mortality rates of Crimean War soldiers.
 Visitors to the Florence Nightingale Museum can see her original desk in the place where she worked together with some letters and equipment.
 It is worth noting however that the lamp on the desk is not proven to be the one she famously used on her night rounds.